Compare GO MARKETS Versus EASYMARKETS and IC Markets broker accounts.

 GO Markets is regulated by Australian Securities and Investments Commission (ASIC) and have been in business since 2009.

 We recommend looking at a GO Markets alternative that has more financial regulation.

 easyMarkets is regulated by Cyprus Securities and Exchange Commission (CySEC), Australian Securities and Investments Commission (ASIC), Financial Services Authority (FSA), British Virgin Islands Financial Services Commission (BVI) and have been in business since 2001.

 easyMarkets is most definitely not a con as they are regulated by major financial regulators.

 What happens if GO Markets or easyMarkets go bust?

-GO Markets and easyMarkets are regulated which means that as part of their regulatory obligations GO Markets and easyMarkets have to offer a certain level of financial protection to their clients.
+GO Markets and easyMarkets are regulated, which means that as part of their regulatory obligations GO Markets and easyMarkets have to offer a certain level of financial protection to their clients.
 GO Markets and easyMarkets should by law keep client funds separate from GO Markets and easyMarkets funds.
-If either GO Markets or easyMarkets goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the GO Markets and easyMarkets websites and regulators.
+If either GO Markets or easyMarkets goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the GO Markets and easyMarkets websites and regulators.

 Are GO Markets or easyMarkets good for beginners?

 GO Markets and easyMarkets offer low deposits and access to a selection of market insights and news resources.
 Both GO Markets and easyMarkets offer demo accounts.
-This is a big plus for GO Markets and easyMarkets as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for GO Markets and easyMarkets as it shows they are interested in their customers.